 Endless Mountains Wine Trail - Upstate PA

 With 9 family-owned wineries on the trail and more to come, this up-and-coming wine trail is situated in historic northeastern Pennsylvania.
 The wineries that you will find along the way specialize in all types of award-winning wines.
 You will find dry, semi-dry and sweet wines at most locations and many of the wineries have gift shops to compliment your experience.
 Between winery stops, be sure to visit Steamtown National Historic Site and the Marie Antoinette Lookout, offering spectacular views of the Endless Mountains and the Susquehanna River.

 Lehigh Valley Wine Trail - Lehigh Valley

-The Lehigh Valley Wine Trail is home to eight family owned vineyards and wineries that have brought home the Governor’s Cup for nine out of the last 10 years and won countless regional, state, national and international awards, including more than 50 for wines made from Chambourcin, its signature grape.
+The Lehigh Valley Wine Trail is home to nine family owned vineyards and wineries that have brought home the Governor’s Cup for nine out of the last 10 years and won countless regional, state, national and international awards, including more than 50 for wines made from Chambourcin, its signature grape.
 Designated an American Viticultural Area (AVA) in 2008, the Lehigh Valley is Pennsylvania’s fastest growing wine region.
 The fertile farmlands of the area provide an ideal growing environment, and the area’s close proximity to Philadelphia and New

 Susquehanna Heartland Wine Trail - Valleys of the Susquehanna